perladvent/perldotcom/content/article/_pub_2004_03_25_dictionaries.md

         }
       }

-And that works just right: both "gÃ­i" entries show up.
+And that works just right: both "gíi" entries show up.

-Now how to get `sort keys %headword2entries` to sort "gÃ­i" *before* "gu"?
-The default `sort()` that Perl uses just sorts ASCIIbetically, where "Ã­" comes not just after "u", but actually after all the unaccented letters.
-We can get Perl to use a smarter `sort()` if we add a "use locale;" line and see about changing our current locale to French or German or something that'd know that "Ã­" sorts before "u".
+Now how to get `sort keys %headword2entries` to sort "gíi" *before* "gu"?
+The default `sort()` that Perl uses just sorts ASCIIbetically, where "í" comes not just after "u", but actually after all the unaccented letters.
+We can get Perl to use a smarter `sort()` if we add a "use locale;" line and see about changing our current locale to French or German or something that'd know that "í" sorts before "u".
 This approach works in some cases, but suppose that you're dealing with a language that uses "dh" as a combined letter that comes after "d".
 You'd be out of luck, since there aren't any existing locales that (as far as